-Mr Derhamy invested ¾ of the funds given to him by Mr Ali and Ms Fa’agutu in to Advanced Pipeline Services Limited (APS) via a Mudharaba agreement; APS was client of Mr Derhamy’s accountancy firm and its key Director was well known to Mr Derhamy.
-It is not clear how the remaining balance was invested although $4000 was returned to the couple in December 2014 to assist with the holiday period.
-After Mr Ali died in January 2015, Ms Fa’agutu received intermittent payments from Mr Derhamy from the APS investment and they amounted to $12,000; Mr Derhamy referred to them as dividend payments.
-The payments subsequently stopped and APS went in to liquidation by November 2019; its key Director also vanished.
+Mr Derhamy invested three-quarters of the funds given to him by Mr Ali and Ms Fa’agutu in Advanced Pipeline Services Limited (APS) via a Mudharaba agreement.
+APS was client of Mr Derhamy’s accountancy firm and its key director was well-known to Mr Derhamy.
+It is not clear how the remaining balance was invested although $4000 was returned to the couple in December 2014.
+After Mr Ali died in January 2015, Ms Fa’agutu received intermittent payments from Mr Derhamy from the APS investment amounting to $12,000; Mr Derhamy referred to them as dividend payments.
+The payments subsequently ceased, and APS went in to liquidation by November 2019, with its key director disappearing.
 No money has been recovered from APS.
-Mr Derhamy has repaid circa $103.000 to Ms Fa’agutu over a 4 year period.
+Mr Derhamy repaid approximately $103,000 to Ms Fa’agutu over a four year period.
 Ms Fa’agutu wished to recover the losses from Mr Derhamy and the company, in her own capacity and as the executor of her husband’s will.
-Thus she sought the Mudharaba be set aside because it was an unconscionable bargain, or because it was agreed under undue influence, and in the alternative, that Mr Derhamy breached his fiduciary obligations to the couple.
+She sought the setting aside of Mudharaba because it was an unconscionable bargain, or because it was made under undue influence, and in the alternative, that Mr Derhamy breached his fiduciary obligations to the couple.

-Thus, the key factual issues to be determined by Walker J were why Mr Ali ,and thus his wife, entered the Mudharaba; whether his key incentive was to follow the Quran’s teachings so as to aid in his passing to the next life; and if so, then how that may impact upon the remedies sought by Ms Fa’agutu.
-(Fa’agutu at [2]).
+The key factual issues to be determined by Walker J were why Mr Ali entered the Mudharaba; whether his key incentive was to follow the Quran’s teachings so as to aid in his passing to the next life; and if so, how that impacts upon the remedies sought by Ms Fa’agutu.
 The legal issues to be determined included the relationship between the Mudharaba and New Zealand law; whether the Mudharaba was agreed under the undue influence of Mr Derhamy; whether Mr Derhamy exercised an unfair advantage though unconscientious use of power so that the Court should intervene through its equitable jurisdiction; and whether Mr Derhamy breached his fiduciary obligation to Mr Ali and Ms Fa’agutu.
-(Fa’agutu at [20]).
 I will deal with these in the same order as Walker J.

 The Mudharaba and New Zealand Law

-Walker J dealt with his matter summarily.
+Walker J dealt with this matter summarily.
 There were two Mudharaba.
 The first was signed between Mr Derhamy as the first party and Mr Dilaimi (the director of APS) as the second party.
-This agreement was referred to as a “Partnership Agreement Mudharaba” where the Mount Albert Accountant would act as the financial controller but APS would provide all the other resources and be fully responsible for the project.
-Clause 3.1 of this agreement states that it is governed by “Islamic Law and by New Zealand law.”
-(Fa’agutu at [53]).
+This agreement was referred to as a “Partnership Agreement Mudharaba” where “Mount Albert Accountant” would act as the financial controller, but APS would provide all the other resources and be fully responsible for the project.
+Clause 3.1 of this agreement states that it is governed by “Islamic Law and by New Zealand law” (at [53]).